VoltRipper verdict

 The bottom line

 If you genuinely race motocross, buy the Stark Varg — it's the benchmark and there's no cheaper equivalent.
 But if you're cross-shopping it for trail riding, play, or getting into the sport, the honest answer is that you're overspending.
-A Storm Bee gets you closest for ~$4,500 less, an Altis Sigma is faster for a third of the price, and a Talaria MX5 Pro or Sur-Ron Ultra Bee covers most riders far better per dollar.
+A Storm Bee gets you closest for ~$3,000 less, an Altis Sigma gives you massive speed and power for under half the price, and a Talaria MX5 Pro or Sur-Ron Ultra Bee covers most riders far better per dollar.
 Match the bike to whether you actually race — our Find Your Ride configurator can help you be honest about that.

 FAQ